 Check if the blower runs when the burners are off for a furnace blowing cold air.
 This could mean a faulty limit switch.
 Ensure the gas supply is on and the pilot light is lit.
 If these are fine, the issue might be with the ignition system or gas valve.
 Additionally, clean or replace a dirty flame sensor.
 If it can't detect a flame, this part shuts off the gas, leading to blowing cold air.

-Some issues need expert help, and you should call a professional if you notice these signs:
+Some furnace issues need expert help, and you should call a professional if you notice these signs:

 - A yellow or flickering burner flame is dangerous.
 It may indicate a gas leak or carbon monoxide problem.
 Leave your home immediately and get help.